miguel0/Flicks/README.md

 Describe any challenges encountered while building the app.

+- Working with APIs was challenging at first.
+- Getting info from JSON files.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing